-- Distance Learning is a formal learning activity where students and instructors are separated by geography, time, or both for the majority of the instructional period.
-Distance learning materials are delivered through computer software, web-based programs, and other online technology.
-Teachers support distance learners through communication via mail, telephone, e-mail or online technologies and software.
-(NRS Implementation Guide p.
-50) - Students in distance education should be post-tested after the same amount of instructional time as other students. - Students enrolled in distance education must accrue at least 12 contact hours to be reportable to the NRS. - Providers of distance learning must identify which assessment or assessments will be used to pre- and post-test students (post-test not required for ASE High).
+• Students in distance education should be post-tested after the same amount of instructional time as other students.

+- Students enrolled in distance education must accrue at least 12 contact hours to be reportable to the NRS. - Providers of distance learning must identify which assessment or assessments will be used to pre- and post-test students (post-test not required for ASE High).
 The assessment must be approved for use with AEL students. - All programs must administer all pre- and post-test assessments used to measure educational gain of distance education students for NRS reporting in-person at a proctored program site within the state that meets NRS assessment policy. - Assessments not conducted through face-to-face interaction with a trained test administrator in a secure setting are not allowed for NRS reporting. - All providers of distance learning must use software and curriculum that is approved by ICCB. - Proxy contact hours must be tracked through one of the following methods and providers must identify which method will be used.
 The method must be compatible with the selected software as appropriate.
-In addition, all classes must be set up as Individualized Instruction in the statewide Data Collection System. - Clock Time Model-assigns contact hours based on the elapsed time that a learner is connected to or engaged in an online or stand-alone software program that tracks time - Learner Mastery Model-assigns a fixed number of hours of credit based on the learner passing a test on the content of each lesson.
+In addition, all classes must be set up as Individualized Instruction in the statewide Data Collection System. - Clock Time Model-assigns contact hours based on the elapsed time that a leamer is connected to or engaged in an online or stand-alone software program that tracks time - Learner Mastery Model-assigns a fixed number of hours of credit based on the learner passing a test on the content of each lesson.
 Learners work with the curriculum and materials and, when they feel they have mastered the material, take a test.
-A high percentage of correct answers (typically 70%-80%) earns the credit hours attached to the material. - Teacher Verification Model-Assigns a fixed number of hours of credit for each assignment based on teacher determination of the extent to which a participant engaged in or completed the assignment.
-This method is only appropriate for correspondence and program developed web-based learning. - Providers of distance learning can use one or any combination of the following enrollment types.

-- At a Distance: Asynchronous instruction provided entirely through an online platform \Students are still required to pre- and post-test (with the exception of post testing for ASE High) face-to-face. - Hybrid: At a Distance or Learning Lab programming offered in conjunction with face to face instruction.
+A high percentage of correct answers (typically 70% -80%) earns the credit hours attached to the material - Teacher Verification Model-Assigns a fixed number of hours of credit for each assignment based on teacher determination of the extent to which a participant engaged in or completed the assignment.
+This method is only appropriate for correspondence and program developed web-based learning. - Providers of distance learning can use one or any combination of the following enrollment types. - At a Distance: Asynchronous instruction provided entirely through an online platform.
+Students are still required to pre- and post-test (with the exception of post testing for ASE High) face-to-face. - Hybrid: At a Distance or Learning Lab programming offered in conjunction with synchronous instruction.